theol-git/pycurl-impersonate/README.rst

 For support questions please use `curl-and-python mailing list`_.
 `Mailing list archives`_ are available for your perusal as well.

+For curl-impersonate linked issues, feel free to open a github issue, but I do not know if I will have the time to work on this project in the future.

 Although not an official support venue, `Stack Overflow`_ has been popular with some PycURL users.